Deep Koopman Learning of Nonlinear Time-Varying Systems: Numerical Simulations

-\emph{Results Analysis}: Fig. \ref{fig:traj} shows the trajectory of the time-varying cartpole under the MPC control based on the proposed method.
-From the result, the cartpole is able to keep the desired up position under the DKTV-based MPC control even though $\mu_k^c$ increases from $0.0005$ to $14.288$.
+\textbf{Results Analysis}: Fig. \ref{fig:traj} illustrates the trajectory of the time-varying cartpole system regulated by an MPC controller constructed on the learned deep Koopman model, obtained via the proposed approach.
+The results demonstrate that the controller successfully maintains the cartpole in the upright position, despite significant variation in the friction coefficient $\mu_k^c$, which increases from $0.0005$ to $14.288$.

-\begin{remark} In this subsection, we show the MPC design based on approximated linear dynamics from the proposed algorithm.
-Compared to the existing MPC method for the NTVS proposed in \cite{tanaskovic2019adaptive, bumroongsri2015tube, falcone2007linear}, the proposed method requires neither the priori knowledge of the system dynamics nor the distribution information of the system disturbance. \end{remark}